Deal Town F.C.: Reserve team

 Deal Town 'A' played in the Kent Amateur League in 1932–33 and 1933–34, before the reserve team joined Division Two of the Eastern Section in 1935.

 The reserve team replaced the first team in the league in 1946, and were placed in the South Division of the Eastern Section.
 League reorganisation saw them become members of Division One of the Eastern Section in 1948, but they left the league in 1950.
 They were later founder members of the new Kent League in 1966, but were replaced by the first team in 1971.
 In 1982–83 and 1983–84 they played in Division Two of the Eastern Section of the Kent County League.
 They later rejoined the reserve divisions of the Kent League, before returning to the Kent County League in 2013.

-In July 2022, the Deal Town Rangers Seniors squad became the new reserve team.
+In July 2022 the Deal Town Rangers Seniors squad became the new reserve team.
+They won the 2022–23 Kent County League Division Two Central & East title, winning all 18 league matches.

 Women's team

-In June 2021, a new women's team was formed, moving to the club from Deal Town Rangers, a local youth team, becoming a fully fledged team.
-For their debut season, the club competed in the South East Counties Women Division 2 East division.
+In June 2021 a women's team was formed, when the club absorbed the women's team of Deal Town Rangers.
+The team joined Division Two East of the South East Counties Women's League.
+In 2022–23 they won the Division Two East title, winning eleven out of their twelve matches and drawing the other.